aubique/dotfiles-wsl/README.md

 - [x] Merge with `xubuntu` branch
 - [x] Add screenshots with Cirno
+- [x] Generate SSH keys for Github with an example of `.ssh/config`
+- [ ] Describe how to switch between JVM
 - [ ] Throw away the outdated `hwdb` section